EMDR HAS EVOLVED FAR BEYOND ITS ORIGINAL FORM

 For people who want to make significant progress quickly, or who have limited time for ongoing weekly therapy.

-EMDR therapy london condense treatment into a focused weekend or several consecutive days.
+EMDR Therapy London condenses treatment into a focused weekend or several consecutive days.
 Rather than working in short, spaced-out sessions, you move through assessment, preparation and processing in a more continuous way.

 This immersive format can be particularly helpful for complex trauma, grief, PTSD and major life transitions.
 Intensives are structured with regular grounding, bodywork and integration so that the work is deep but also contained and manageable.